-Unlike many other countries, VARA only provided for limited moral rights.
+Unlike many other countries, VARA only provided limited moral rights.
 An artist cannot decide where or to whom a painting is resold.
 However, artists do have the right of attribution under VARA, which allows them to claim or deny that he or she is the creator.
-If the creator doesn’t like where the work is being shown, the artists can keep the seller from using his or her name in relation to the work.
-That is actually a very strong right to a potentially lucrative sale would become much less so if the work were considered “anonymous.”
+If the creator doesn’t like where the work is being shown, the artist can keep the seller from using his or her name in relation to the work.
+That is actually a very strong right to a potentially lucrative sale that would become much less so if the work were considered “anonymous.”
 In my last article on Sotheby’s and the Caravaggio, that distinction may have cost the owner about $10 million.

 What rights does each of the parties have in reselling a work?
-The artist holds the copyright, and thus, the exclusive rights that go with it, as mentioned earlier.
+The artist holds the copyright and, thus, the exclusive rights that go with it, as mentioned earlier.
 The copyright holder can transfer those rights to another person or entity, in whole or in part, for whatever duration the creator desires.
-The conveyance of those rights are generally done through contracts or licensing agreements, which delineate which rights are being transferred, who receives them, the scope of the rights being conveyed, and the duration of the conveyance.
+The conveyance of those rights is generally done through contracts or licensing agreements, which delineate which rights are being transferred, who receives them, the scope of the rights being conveyed, and the duration of the conveyance.
 A good contract should include sufficient detail regarding the boundaries of the rights being conveyed to limit any misunderstanding that might lead to a lawsuit.

 What is often harder to determine are the boundaries of inherent rights, which are those rights needed in order to fulfill the terms of the agreement.

 To illustrate this point, let’s look at the scenarios mentioned earlier.
-When the executive bought the oil painting, he had the right to publicly display the work; he wasn’t expected to hide it in where nobody could see it.
+When the executive bought the oil painting, he had the right to publicly display the work; he wasn’t expected to hide it where nobody could see it.
 The display right is limited to the original work, not copies.
 The Executive cannot make posters or T-shirts with the work emblazoned on them.
 So his rights are very limited.
-However, once the Executive decided to sell the work, he gains other rights that are not expressly given to him by the artist, but are required in order to make the sale.
+However, once the Executive decided to sell the work, he gains other rights that are not expressly given to him by the artist but are required in order to make the sale.
 He can make copies of the work and distribute the copies for the purposes of helping to market the sale to the public, such as creating flyers or postcards advertising the sale.
 Copies of the painting can also be put on a website.
 The Executive can also convey both his expressed and inherent rights to the gallery so they can sell the work for him.

 How extensive are the inherent rights?
-The answer to that question is case specific but knowing the rights available can help determine where the boundaries may be.
+The answer to that question is case specific, but knowing the rights available can help determine where the boundaries may be.
 For example, can the owner take a high-resolution image and place it on the web, where it can easily be copied?
 The artist can make a case that a high-resolution image is not necessary to help make the sale, but the seller may counter that being able to zoom in on the work to see details of brush strokes can help a buyer assess quality before deciding to see the work in person.
-If the image is stolen and used in a way that harms the artist, the Executive would need to show why the high resolution image was necessary despite the risk, in order to sell the work.
+If the image is stolen and used in a way that harms the artist, the Executive would need to show why the high-resolution image was necessary despite the risk in order to sell the work.
 That may be difficult.
 Can the gallery use the sale as a promotional tool long after the sale took place?
 Can they make copies of the work in their promotional materials?
-The Gallery is the seller, but may only have limited right to show the image after the sale without permission.
+The Gallery is the seller but may only have limited rights to show the image after the sale without permission.
 If the normal industry practice is being able to show the painting on their website, then that would probably be acceptable, but probably not in high resolution.
-However, if the Gallery wanted to do more than that, for example, use it on a brochure or as the main image on their website, the gallery would need permission from the artist, unless those rights were given to the Executive as part of his purchase agreement, when buying the work originally.
-Copyright can always be transferred and depending upon the stature of the work, it may be in the best interest of the purchaser to ensure certain rights are transferred before the purchase, especially if the work has a high value.
+However, if the Gallery wanted to do more than that, for example, use it on a brochure or as the main image on their website, the gallery would need permission from the artist unless those rights were given to the Executive as part of his purchase agreement when buying the work originally.
+Copyright can always be transferred, and depending upon the stature of the work, it may be in the best interest of the purchaser to ensure certain rights are transferred before the purchase, especially if the work has a high value.
 Given such variability, it’s easy to see that determining the scope of rights being purchased can be challenging.

 Artwork and Photography